raspy135/Qun-mk2/README.md

 LS300 | Low-shelf at 300Hz.
 It will boot bass without cutting high.
 HP80 | Highpass at 80Hz.
 It will remove low-end bass to get more clear sound.
 LP4K | Lowpass at 4kHz.
 It will remove high-end.
 PK100 | Peak filter at 100Hz.
-Similar to band-pass filter, but Peak filter boots the peak frequency but it will not cut other frequency like band-pass filter.
+Similar to band-pass filter, but Peak filter boots the peak frequency but it will not cut other frequencies like band-pass filter.
 PK150 | Peak filter at 150Hz.
 PK200 | Peak filter at 200Hz.
 PK300 | Peak filter at 300Hz.